VA Disability Rating for Hearing Loss: 2026 Guide

 What is the most common VA hearing loss rating?

-Most veterans receive 0% for hearing loss — meaning service connection is established but the hearing loss does not yet reach the compensable threshold.
-Many qualify for 10% or higher with significant hearing impairment.
+Most veterans receive 0% for hearing loss, meaning service connection is established but the hearing loss does not yet reach the compensable threshold.
+Many qualify for 10% or higher with significant impairment at key frequencies.

 Calculate Your VA Benefits